- After LARA’s new emergency rules, 98 Michigan dispensaries were going to be forced to close

-These emergency rules would have forced any applicant that did not submit a step 2 application to close doors, and more importantly, to liquidate their products.
-If these business didn’t comply, they would have been met with a cease and desist letter from the state.
+These emergency rules would have forced any applicant that did not submit a step 2 application to close and liquidate their products.
+If these businesses didn’t comply, they would have been met with a cease and desist letter from the state.

 Borrello’s ruling forced the BMMR to extend the application for a third time, to December 15, something BMMR director Andrew Brisbo was adamantly against.
 This gives municipalities like Detroit and Flint time to catch up on crucial paperwork that would allow business owners to complete the step 2 application.

 The injunction was made in response to a claim filed by Denise Pollicella, on behalf of Montrowe LLC, a Jackson area provisioning center.
-Pollicella argued that the reason they weren’t able to complete step 2 applications is because of delays at the municipal level.
+Pollicella argued that the reason they weren’t able to complete step 2 applications is due to delays at the municipal level.
 Neither Detroit or Flint even had ordinances on the books before the previous deadline of June 15.
-This is a very similar situation to what happened in February, after nearly 200 dispensaries were forced to close doors.
+This is a very similar situation to what happened in February, after nearly 200 dispensaries were forced to close their doors.

-Since December 15, 2017, the state has received an impressive 702 medical marijuana facilities applications, but only 401 of them are considered complete (including step 2).
+Since December 15, 2017, the state has received an impressive 702 medical marijuana facilities applications.
+However, only 401 of them are considered complete (including step 2).
 The other 301 applicants are likely waiting for lagging municipalities to catch up, just as Montrowe LLC is.